chinmayarvind23/AIvaluate/design-plan.md

 <img width="1458" alt="Journey Line 4_ System Administrator course supervision   permissions" src="https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/assets/144177741/cd19fefe-143d-44b8-8a80-64de403126f8">

-(If the images are too small, either right click the image to open in new tab to zoom in, or click the following link: https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/tree/design-plan/docs/design/System%20Design and click on the Journey Lines 1 - 4)
+(If the images are too small, either right click the image and open in new tab to zoom in, or click the following link: https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/tree/design-plan/docs/design/System%20Design and click on the Journey Lines 1 - 4)

 Brief description of each journey line within 1-2 sentences.